 - Never let your guard down-they are watching you ALL of the time!
 They will be observing how you interact with other people when you are not undertaking interview tasks, so make sure that you smile lots, that you are approachable and that you are friendly with the other interviewees.

 - Look the part.
-This is something that would come up all the time as Crew, it’s one of the ‘brand behaviours’.
+This is something that would come up all the time working as Crew for British Airways Mixed Fleet, it’s one of the ‘brand behaviours’.
 Most people at my interview had a pencil skirt/dress on with a shirt, or trousers and a shirt and tie for men, lots of people had suit jackets.
 Girls wore high heels and tights and had their hair put back, mostly in a bum using a bun ring.
 Make up was all neat and natural.
 No big earrings or jewellery.
 No over powering perfume.
 Men were all cleanly shaved.
 Appearance is VERY important when working as Cabin Crew, so make sure this is immaculate for your interview!

 - Come prepared with lots of examples!
 During my 2:1 interview I was probably asked to give more than 20 customer service examples, so make sure you have lots prepared.
 It might be an idea to make some notes before hand and then memorise some of them.